Constraining Scale Dependent Growth with Redshift Surveys: Projected Constraints

 To estimate parameter constraints on the gravitational model we can employ the information matrix formalism, where the information matrix is \bea F_{ij}&=&\sum_{k_{\rm eff,n}} \sum_{z_m} \frac{\partial\fs(k_{\rm eff,n},z_m)}{\partial p_i} \frac{\partial\fs(k_{\rm eff,n},z_m)}{\partial p_j}\\ &\,&\qquad\times \frac{1}{[\sigma(k_{\rm eff,n},z_m)\fs(k_{\rm eff,n},z_m)]^2} \ , \eea and the marginalized parameter constraints are given by the elements of $F^{-1}$, with the uncertainty on a parameter equal to the square root of its diagonal element, i.e.\ $\sigma(p_i)=\sqrt{(F^{-1})_{ii}}$.

 The set of data $\fs(k_{\rm eff,n},z_m)$ are taken to follow those projected for the Dark Energy Spectroscopic Instrument (DESI), using only the redshift space distortion galaxy data.
 We include the redshift range $z_m=0.25, 0.35,\dots 1.65$ where precision is strong, with the uncorrelated fractional precisions $\sigma(k_{\rm eff,n},z_m)$ given by Tables 2.3 and 2.5 of \cite{1611.00036}.
 We evaluate $\fs$ at $\keff=0.055$ and 0.125, reflecting that the observed data must extend over a range, here respectively $k=[0.01,0.1]$ and $k=[0.1,0.15]$, to obtain good precision.
-For the lower $k$ bin, we use the column in the $\kmax=0.1$ column of those tables; for the higher $k$ bin we use $\sigma_{[0.1,0.15]}=1.5(\sigma_{\kmax=0.2}^{-2}-\sigma_{\kmax=0.1}^{-2})^{-1/2}$, where the 1.5 factor is a reasonable approximation for the uncertainty for the range $k=[0.1,0.15]$ vs [0.1,0.2].
+For the lower $k$ bin, we use the column in the $\kmax=0.1$ column of those tables; for the higher $k$ bin we use $\sigma_{[0.1,0.15]}=1.5(\sigma_{\kmax=0.2}^{-2}-\sigma_{\kmax=0.1}^{-2})^{-1/2}$, where the 1.5 factor is a reasonable approximation (generally it ranges from $\sim1.3-1.7$ depending on redshift and treatment of quasilinearity) for the uncertainty for the range $k=[0.1,0.15]$ vs [0.1,0.2].
 The background cosmology is taken as \lcdm\ with $\om$ a parameter to be marginalized over.